zhish3n/zhish3n.github.io/_posts/2019-07-21-adding-client-side-dynamic-functionality-to-nodejs-websites.md

 # permalink: /:categories/:year/:month
 ---

-In this project, we will be adding asynchronous dynamic functionality to the static Node.js website we built in this [last project](./building-a-website-with-nodejs-express-and-pug).
+In this project, we will be adding asynchronous client-side dynamic functionality to the static Node.js website we built in this [last project](./building-a-website-with-nodejs-express-and-pug).

 In contrast to static websites, dynamic websites have the ability to update or change their content using scripting languages like JavaScript. *Asynchronous* dynamic websites can perform content updates without requiring the page to be refreshed.